jeddl/Binary-Awesomeness/docs/_posts/2020-6-14-Manjaro-Installation-and-Configuration.md

 ---

-I have wanted to install and use Arch or an Arch based Linux distro for a while.
-So recently I decided to try [Manjaro](https://manjaro.org/) Architect along with [i3](https://i3wm.org/) WM.
-(I have tried KDE Plasma and GNOME as well, but didn't quite like it as I was not trying to configure my entire Linux desktop like Mac or Windows.)
+I have wanted to try Arch or an Arch based Linux distro for a while.
+Recently I decided to give [Manjaro](https://manjaro.org/) Architect along with [i3](https://i3wm.org/) WM a shot.
+(I have also tried KDE Plasma and GNOME, but didn't quite like it as I was not trying to configure my entire Linux desktop like Mac or Windows.)

 The reason why I chose Manjaro Architect with i3 was:

-1. It is Arch based, and I really would like to try one of these rolling release distros.
+1. It is Arch based, and I really would like to experience one of these rolling release distros.
 2. It is not Arch, which means, for example the Manjaro Architect, comes with some feature pre-installed so that I didn't have to start from completely scratch.(Which might be really good for those who want to start from 0.
 And one of the advantages of doing it is you will absolutely know your system inside-out)
-3. i3 is fast and keyboard based, also really simple and beautiful(simple is beautiful BTW), which is exactly what I need.
+3. i3 is fast and keyboard based, also really simple and beautiful(simple is beautiful of course), which is exactly what I need.

 ## Preparation